Estimated Repair Costs for 4 Typical Furnace Problems

 • Furnace filter: $10-$30

-In many cases, this problem is tied to an incorrect thermostat setting or a dirty air filter that’s restricting airflow.
+In many cases, this problem is linked to an incorrect thermostat setting or a dirty air filter that’s restricting airflow.
 Use the steps above to resolve the issue.

-If this isn’t what's happening, make sure your thermostat is set correctly and running properly.
+If this isn’t the case, ensure your thermostat is set correctly and running properly.
 If your fan setting is at “on,” the blower motor will be running even when the furnace isn’t, so it’ll sound like your furnace is running all the time.

 Estimated Repair Cost